edgeworx/docs/content/en/docs/guides/2-build.md

 ---
 ## What you will accomplish

-In this step by step guide you'll learn how to build your first Darcy AI app to detect and count people.
+In this step-by-step guide you'll learn how to build your first Darcy AI app to detect and count people.

 > Insert pipeline and or process diagram here
 >